mliebelt/pgn-viewer/readme.md

 See the documentation on the public site (PgnViewerJS)[http://mliebelt.bplaced.net/pgnvjs/] for the current state, some working examples, and a little bit background.

+## References

+* http://www.famfamfam.com/lab/icons/silk/: Used part of the icons in the UI